CodeDroid999/SES-Web-Developer-Mentorship/0x01_Module-1/0x01_Week-2/0x01_Day-3/SUBMISSIONS.md

 _Please replace "name" with your name._
 _Please replace "insert_link_here" with the actual URL of your Repo._

-Thank you for your hard work, and we look forward to reviewing your work!
+Thank you for your hard work, and we look forward to reviewing your Calculators!